-- (i) reviewed the document Joint CTF-SCF.TFC.
-22/5, Evaluation and Learning Special Initiative FY20 Annual Report and FY21 Work Plan, welcomes the progress on implementing the Evaluation and Learning (E&L) Initiative in FY20, and approves its plans for FY21 subject to approval of additional budget.
-The joint meeting provided feedback and comments on the document, which will be incorporated as the E&L FY21 Work Plan is implemented; - (ii) acknowledges its previous decision in June 2019 to approve USD 3.0 million for the E&L FY20-22 Business Plan; and - (iii) notes that there is a proposal for an additional allocation of USD 3.0 million to fully implement the E&L FY20-22 Business Plan which will be presented and considered in the context of the CIF Administrative Unit FY21 Business Plan and Budget.
+- (i) reviewed the document Joint CTF-SCF.TFC.22/5/Rev.1, Evaluation and Learning Special Initiative FY20 Annual Report and FY21 Work Plan, welcomes the progress on implementing the Evaluation and Learning (E&L) Initiative in FY20, and approves its plans for FY21 subject to approval of additional budget.
+The joint meeting provided feedback and comments on the document, which will be incorporated as the E&L FY21 Work Plan is implemented; - (ii) acknowledges its previous decision in June 2019 to approve USD 3.0 million for the E&L FY20-22 Business Plan and plans to consider provision of additional resources at its next meeting; and - (iii) notes the document's proposal for an additional USD 3.0 million to further implement the E&L FY20-22 Business Plan through FY22, including an allocation of USD 2.0 million for FY21 activities which will be presented and considered in the context of the CIF Administrative Unit FY21 Business Plan and Budget.